Our bed-based services

 The Acute Home Treatment Team and staff from the community-based teams visit the wards on a regular basis, to assist people in their discharge from hospital.

-The wards are also supported by bed-based rehabilitation services at Florence House, Longton and Summers View, Tunstall.
+The wards are also supported by bed-based rehabilitation services at Hilda Johnson House, Longton and Summers View, Tunstall.

 We also provide electroconvulsive therapy (ECT) treatment from our ECT Clinic.